sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Patterns/Practices/retrospectives.md

 > "You can sit in the room/meeting/call, but you are not to speak"

 Is invited to listen to the retro, but does not participate.
 If an observer does not stick to their accepted role, the facilitator should give them the choice between switching to a participator role, or leaving the meeting.

 ##### **Scribe**

 **can be combined with any other role**

-Responsible for taking notes on discussions and actions taken.Personal experience teaches that this is best combined with the roles "Facilitator" or "Observer".
+Responsible for taking notes on discussions and actions taken.Personal experience teaches that this is best combined with the roles "
+Facilitator" or "Observer".

 <!-- tabs:end -->

 #### Retro structure

 When using a specific retro theme, feel free to tell a small story (1-2 minute fluff).
 Bonus points for everyone that looks amused.Verify everyone understands the goals and outline of the retro.

 <details>
 <summary>1.
 Context / Set the stage</summary>